project-unisonOS/project-unisonos.github.io/docs/developers/testing.md

 - Workspace-level Markdown linting is configured via a shared configuration file.
 - New or updated documentation should pass lint checks before merging.

-For per-service test commands and details, refer to the internal repository map and service READMEs.
+For per service test commands and details, refer to the internal repository map and service READMEs.
+For image build verification and channel semantics, see [Developers → Images, Builds, and Releases](images-builds-and-releases.md).